scionassociation/scion.org/_pages/standardization.md

 ## SCION Standardization

-The goal of the SCION Foundation is to establish the SCION Internet Architecture as a global Internet standard.
-To that extent, the SCION Foundation collaborates with internet standard organizations such as the IETF, ITU, and ENISA to publish and continuously further develop SCION standard documents.
+The goal of the SCION Association is to establish the SCION Internet Architecture as a global Internet standard.
+To that extent, the SCION Association collaborates with internet standard organizations such as the IETF, ITU, and ENISA to publish and continuously further develop SCION standard documents.
 These documents allow enterprises to create SCION-compatible products and services.